vishandi/tp/docs/DeveloperGuide.md

 ### Implementation
 `ViewGroupParser` and `ViewGroupCommand` classes are involved in the execution of the `ViewGroup` command.

-The 'parse' method of 'ViewGroupCommandParser' received the user input and extracts the required arguments.
+The `parse` method of `ViewGroupCommandParser` received the user input and extracts the required arguments.
 It then creates a predicate object that will help check if the contact has the user-inputted tag attached to the contact.

-A successful execution of the 'viewGroup' command is described as follows:
+A successful execution of the `viewGroup` command is described as follows:

-1. `ViewGroupCommand` uses the predicate prepared during parsing to filter the list of persons in 'Model
+1. `ViewGroupCommand` uses the predicate prepared during parsing to filter the list of persons in `Model`

 2. A `CommandResult` with the number of persons who share the same tag is returned.
 A list of persons who share the same tag will also be displayed to the user.